mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 With the kernel and all necessary modules installed, we can now generate a bootable image.

-For this step I've decided to use UKI, which simplifies the process a lot by merging together kernel and initramfs into a single bootable file.
+For this step I've decided to use UKI, which is a novel approach to initramfs that simplifies the process a lot, by merging together kernel and initrd into a single bootable file.
 This is not strictly necessary, but it allows us to avoid messing the ESP with the contents of `/boot`: only UKIs and the (optional) bootloader will need to reside on it.

 UKIs can be generated with several initramfs-generating tools, such as `dracut` and `mkinitcpio`.
 After a somewhat long stint with `dracut`, I've recently switched to `mkinitcpio` (Arch's default) due to how simple it is to configure and customize with custom hooks.